 - Thickening of the skin: In chronic cases (lichenification)

 "In my family, we learned that the skin is a mirror of our inner balance.
-Atopic dermatitis shows us where this balance is disturbed – and at the same time gives us clues on how to restore it." - Jiri Studnicky, H4H Naturals
+Neurodermatitis shows us where this balance is disturbed – and at the same time gives us clues on how to restore it." - Jiri Studnicky, H4H Naturals

-Based on our research and decades of experience in botanical skin care, we can say: Atopic dermatitis is caused by a complex interaction of various factors.
+Based on our research and decades of experience in botanical skincare, we can say: Neurodermatitis arises from a complex interplay of various factors.

-The main cause: A compromised skin barrier allows allergens and irritants to penetrate, while simultaneously causing moisture loss.
+Central Cause: A compromised skin barrier allows allergens and irritants to penetrate, while moisture is simultaneously lost.
 This leads to inflammatory reactions and the characteristic itching.

-Studies show that approximately 70% of atopic dermatitis cases have a genetic component.
-Filaggrin deficiency, a protein essential for skin barrier function, plays a particularly crucial role.
+Studies show that about 70% of neurodermatitis cases have a genetic component.
+Filaggrin deficiency, in particular, plays a crucial role – a protein essential for skin barrier function.

-It's important to note that a genetic predisposition doesn't automatically mean that atopic dermatitis will develop.
-Environmental factors and proper care can significantly influence the course of the condition.
+Important to know: A genetic predisposition does not automatically mean that neurodermatitis will break out.
+Environmental factors and proper care can significantly influence its course.

-In our experience, the most common triggers for atopic dermatitis flare-ups are:
+In our experience, the most common triggers for neurodermatitis flares are:

 - Skin irritations: Aggressive soaps, synthetic textiles

-- Climate factors: dry heating air, extreme temperatures
+- Climatic factors: Dry heating air, extreme temperatures

-Based on our research and my family's centuries-old tradition, we've identified seven proven natural approaches that have been shown to help with atopic dermatitis.
-These methods strengthen the skin barrier and reduce inflammation—without the side effects of synthetic alternatives.
+Based on our research and my family's centuries-old tradition, we have identified seven proven natural approaches that can demonstrably help with neurodermatitis.
+These methods strengthen the skin barrier and reduce inflammation – without the side effects of synthetic alternatives.

-Studies show that 78% of atopic dermatitis patients report significant improvement when using natural care methods consistently over a period of 6-8 weeks.
+Studies show: 78% of neurodermatitis patients report significant improvement with consistent application of natural care methods over a period of 6-8 weeks.

-Hemp seed oil is rich in omega-3 and omega-6 fatty acids in an optimal ratio of 1:3—exactly what atopic dermatitis skin needs.
-Studies show that these essential fatty acids stimulate ceramide production, thus strengthening the skin's natural protective barrier.
+Hemp seed oil is rich in omega-3 and omega-6 fatty acids in an optimal ratio of 1:3 – precisely what neurodermatitic skin needs.
+Studies show that these essential fatty acids stimulate ceramide production, thus strengthening the natural protective barrier.

 - Reduces transepidermal water loss by up to 40%